diem/diem/language/move-prover/doc/user/spec-lang.md

 aborts condition of a function to be or-ed with a requires condition.
 That is `requires P` is translated to `requires P || A` (with `A` the combined aborts condition).
 For our example, `requires global<Counter>(a).value < 255 || global<Counter>(a).value == 255` simplifies to `requires true`.

-> The automatic enrichment of `requires` with the aborts condition is not yet implemented.

 ## Requires Module Condition